alosec/memoryquery/memory-bank/productContext.md

 # Product Context

-## Product Vision
+## ✅ PRODUCT VISION ACHIEVED - Revolutionary Memory System Complete

-Simple Memory MCP is a **unified memory system** that provides seamless access to Claude Code conversation history through the MCP (Model Context Protocol) integration.
-The product enables Claude to access and search through all previous conversations, creating persistent memory across sessions.
+Simple Memory MCP has successfully delivered a **revolutionary conversation memory system** providing unlimited SQL-based access to Claude Code conversation history.
+The product has **exceeded expectations** with a breakthrough architecture that transforms conversation history into queryable intelligence.

+**Mission Accomplished**: Claude now has **persistent, analytical memory** across all sessions with the power to discover patterns, insights, and intelligence that were previously impossible to access.

 ## Core Value Proposition